shubhi16-sha/DjangoQuizApp/README.md

 2. Navigate to the project directory: cd CountryCapitalQuiz

-3. Create a virtual environment and activate it: (if needed)
+3. Create a virtual environment and activate it:

    python -m venv venv
-   source venv/bin/activate
-   # On Windows, use venv\Scripts\activate
+   source venv/bin/activate  #On Windows, use venv\Scripts\activate

 4. Install the project dependencies: